Is a Correction Looming Ahead for Allied Healthcare Products Inc. (AHPI)

-Allied Healthcare Products Inc. (NASDAQ:AHPI) went up by 22.82% from its latest closing price compared to the recent 1-year high of $11.54.
-The company’s stock price has collected 13.96% of gains in the last five trading sessions.
-Press Release reported on 08/03/21 that Thinking about buying stock in Hancock Jaffe Laboratories, Nikola Corp, New Oriental Education, Allied Healthcare, or American Airlines?
+Allied Healthcare Products Inc. (NASDAQ:AHPI) went down by -10.22% from its latest closing price compared to the recent 1-year high of $16.41.
+The company’s stock price has collected 49.27% of gains in the last five trading sessions.
+Press Release reported on 08/12/21 that Thinking about buying stock in Zomedica, Allied Healthcare, Lordstown Motors, GoHealth, or Nikola Corp?

 Is It Worth Investing in Allied Healthcare Products Inc. (NASDAQ :AHPI) Right Now?